Fixing and extending some recent results on the ADMM algorithm: Fixing some results from related to the convergence analysis for Algorithm

 \section{Fixing some results from \cite{shefi-teboulle2014} related to the convergence analysis for Algorithm \ref{algs-sh-teb}}

-In this section we point out several flaws in \cite{shefi-teboulle2014} in connection to the convergence analysis made for the sequence $(x^k,z^k,y^k)_{k \geq 0}$ generated by Algorithm \ref{algs-sh-teb}.
-The statements in discussion influence the validity of the arguments used in the proof of the global convergence rate result for the sequence $(\|Ax^k-z^k\|)_{k \geq 0}$ to $0$ and of the convergence result for the sequence $(x^k,z^k,y^k)_{k \geq 0}$.
-We also show how these arguments can be fixed under not very restrictive assumptions.
+In this section we point out several flaws that have been made in \cite{shefi-teboulle2014} when deriving a fundamental result for both the rate of convergence of the sequence $(\|Ax^k-z^k\|)_{k \geq 0}$ to $0$ and the convergence of the sequence $(x^k,z^k,y^k)_{k \geq 0}$ to a saddle point of the Lagrangian $l$.
+We also show how these arguments can be fixed by relying on some of the building blocks of the analysis we will carry out in Section \ref{sec3}.

 To proceed, we first recall some results from \cite{shefi-teboulle2014}.
-We start with a statement that follows from the variational characterization of the minimizers of \eqref{sh-teb-x}-\eqref{sh-teb-z} by means of the convex subdifferential.
+We start with a statement that follows from the variational characterization of the minimizers of \eqref{sh-teb-x}-\eqref{sh-teb-z}.